-In my homily for the 1st Sunday of Advent I made three simple suggestions that I thought would help people have a better experience of Advent, in preparation for Christmas.
+I make three simple suggestions that I think will help you have a better experience of Advent, in preparation for the celebration of Christmas.

 Take care not to perform righteous deeds in order that people may see them; otherwise, you will have no recompense from your heavenly Father.
 When you give alms, do not blow a trumpet before you, as the hypocrites do in the synagogues and in the streets to win the praise of others.
 Amen, I say to you, they have received their reward.
 But when you give alms, do not let your left hand know what your right is doing, so that your almsgiving may be secret.
 And your Father who sees in secret will repay you.
 (Mt.
 6: 1-4)